- Spring 2018 Calendar/Semester Brochure (PDF)

 English as a Second Language (ESL)

-The Ohio State University, College of Education and Human Ecology, offers non-credit Part-time English Classes for the great Columbus community.
+The Ohio State University, College of Education and Human Ecology, offers non-credit part-time English Classes for the greater Columbus community.
 Courses are seven weeks in length and offered throughout the calendar year.
 Visit their website for additional information, including course dates and times.
-For questions please contact the American Language Program (ALP) at 614-292-1364 or email@example.com.
+For questions please contact the American Language Program (ALP) at 614-292-1364 or firstname.lastname@example.org.

 The Columbus Literacy Council offers assistance to speakers of other languages who want to improve their ability to speak, read, and write in English.
 Visit their website for more information about programs offered along with the Student Registration Form.